lallaria/Archipelago/worlds/sadx/docs/setup_en.md

 ## Troubleshooting
 - You get the SADX_Archipelago: DLL error - The specified module could not be found.
-  - Make sure that the antivirus didn't delete the `/mods/SADX_Archipelago/sadx-classic-randomizer.dll`/
+  - Make sure that the antivirus didn't delete the `/mods/SADX_Archipelago/sadx-classic-randomizer.dll` file.
-  - Also make sure that you ran CopyAPCppDLL.bat (and that APCpp.dll exists now on your SADX folder)
 - The game closes when you press start.
   - This is a steam input issue.
 Either run the game from steam or adjust the "Desktop controller configuration" to just be a controller.
   - You can also just simple close steam